JonLatane/jonline/README.md

 make deploy_db_create deploy_be_create
 ```

 That's it!
+You've created an *unsecured instance* where ***passwords and auth tokens will be sent in plain text***.
 Because Jonline is a very tiny Rust service, it will all be up within seconds.
 Your Kubenetes provider will probably take some time to assign you an IP, though.
 To view your whole deployment, use `make deploy_be_get_all`.
 Use `make deploy_be_get_external_ip` to see what your service's external IP is (until set, it will return `<pending>`).

 ```bash
 $ make deploy_be_get_external_ip